Cyfrin/Updraft/courses/security/5-tswap/2-phase-1-scoping/+page.md

 `git branch` can be used to verify you're on the `main` branch.

 In Puppy Raffle, the protocol had completed a basic onboarding questionnaire.
-In TSwap, we're going to introduct the [**Extensive Onboarding Form**](https://github.com/Cyfrin/5-t-swap-audit/blob/main/t-swap-onboarded.md).
+In TSwap, we're going to introduce the [**Extensive Onboarding Form**](https://github.com/Cyfrin/5-t-swap-audit/blob/main/t-swap-onboarded.md).
 You'll learn that the more information and context we can gain about the protocol, the easier our review is going to be.

 > Information is **_currency_** in a security review